muthukumarse/puppeteer-firefox-dl/README.md

 # Puppeteer for Firefox

+> Just added PUPPETEER_SKIP_CHROMIUM_DOWNLOAD to skip to download firefox from internet
 > Use Puppeteer's API with Firefox

 > **BEWARE**: This project is experimental. 🐊 live here.
 [Is Puppeteer-Firefox Ready?](https://aslushnikov.github.io/ispuppeteerfirefoxready/)